CharlesCara/DatastreamDSWS2R/README.md

     options(Datastream.ChunkLimit = 50L)

+## Storage of DSWS access token between sessions

+The access token that is used to access DSWS can be provided via a callback function.
+When the token expires then this function will be called again and needs to provide a refreshed token.

+The callback function is used in

+    # Stub of function for returning token
+    myTokenFunc <- function(){
+        return(list(TokenValue = "abc",
+                    TokenExpiry = as.POSIXlt("2020-04-17 12:34")))
+    }

+    mydsws <- dsws$new(getTokenFunction = myTokenFunc)

 ## CRAN
 Thank you to @mbannert for his work making the package ready to be released on CRAN.

 ## Update 1.6.6
 Fix for Issues #26 and #27